IGJoshua/glfw-clj/README.md

 are replaced with keywords in the `glfw-clj.core` namespace.
 So `GLFW_PRESS` is mapped to the keyword `::glfw/press`.

-The set-callback functions take an optional `scope` parameter, which is a resource scope from coffi.
+The set-callback functions take an optional `arena` parameter, which is a resource arena from coffi.
 This ensures that the callback is kept around for as long as it will be used.
-If you don't pass a scope, the global scope will be used.
+If you don't pass a arena, the global arena will be used.
 This is generally advisable if you set the callback once at the beginning of your program and don't change it.
-It's recommended to use this scope even when developing at the REPL to prevent JVM crashes.
+It's recommended to use this arena even when developing at the REPL to prevent JVM crashes.

 Callbacks will catch exceptions that are thrown in them and log them using